fabric-testbed/latency-dashboard/README.md

 ## Required Files

+Directory name can be something other than "data"

 - `./data/sites.csv`: FABRIC sites latitudes and longitudes
 - `./data/slice.csv`: Information on the FABRIC slice used for this data collection
-- `influxdb.conf`: For accessing InfluxDB.
+- `./data/influxdb.conf`: For accessing InfluxDB.

 ### influxDB config file format (`influxdb.conf`)